Galveston County Property Tax Protest

 Friendswood ISD$1.0300

-The combined tax rate for most Galveston County homeowners falls approximately 1.6% to 2.1% of assessed value, depending on which entities apply to your specific property.
+The combined tax rate for most Galveston County properties falls approximately 1.6% to 2.1% of assessed value, depending on which entities apply to your specific property.
 Properties on Galveston Island tend to carry lower school district rates through Galveston ISD but face higher overall costs when flood insurance and MUD assessments are factored in.
 Mainland communities in Texas City ISD or Friendswood ISD can see higher combined rates.
 View official Galveston County tax rates here.

 How GCAD Calculates Your Assessed Value